SANDAG/ABM/src/asim/configs/README_configs.md

 ---
 Auto Ownership
-* Commented out county specific ASCs in _auto_ownership.csv_
+* Deleted county specific ASCs in _auto_ownership.csv_

 ---
 Free Parking
-* Commented out county specific ASCs in _free_parking.csv_ and _free_parking_annotate_persons_preprocessor.csv_
+* Deleted work county specific ASCs in _free_parking.csv_
   - The preprocessor only had one line in it to calculate the work county, so after commenting it out, it crashed because there were no longer any expressions.
-I commented out the call to the preprocessor in _free_parking.yaml_
+I deleted the call to the preprocessor in _free_parking.yaml_ and removed the work county definitions.
+Also removed _free_parking_annotate_persons_preprocessor.csv_ from repo
 ---
+Tour and Trip Scheduling
+* Replaced all tour and trip scheduling files with SEMCOG versions
+  - Updated the annotate person and houssehold files to calculate varibles used

 ---
 Tour mode choice